 If you want to pay down your debt and save money, a balance transfer card might be the way to go.
 But with so many balance transfer cards on the market today, there’s no way you can evaluate them all.
 From introductory rates and bonus offers to rewards and fees, there’s a lot you need to analyze before choosing a card.

-To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — including annual fees, balance transfer fees, annual percentage rates and more — for its first annual Best Credit Cards ranking.
+To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — including annual fees, balance transfer fees, annual percentage rates and more — for its first annual Best Credit Cards rankings.
 Here are GOBankingRates’ picks for the Best Balance Transfer Credit Cards of 2019.

 - Best Balance Transfer Credit Cards